 If your iPhone is not Turning ON, perform a visual inspection of the iPhone and see if it has suffered any damage to the screen or the body.

-If your iPhone is still under warranty and there is no evidence of physical or liquid damage, Apple should cover the cost of repairing your iPhone at no charge.
+If your iPhone is still under warranty and there is no evidence of physical or liquid damage, Apple will cover the cost of repairing your iPhone.

 1. Take a close look inside the SIM Tray opening of your iPhone.
 You should be able to see a white circular sticker.
 If the sticker is all white or silver, your iPhone is free from Liquid/Water damage.

-2. In case you see a Red dot in the middle of the white sticker, it confirms that your iPhone has come into contact with Water.
+2. If you see a Red dot in the middle of the white sticker, it confirms that your iPhone has come into contact with Water or Liquid.